 Fellows learn clinical rheumatology from faculty members in the division and care for their own patients during a twice weekly continuity clinic.
-In 2013, the division of rheumatology at Scripps Clinic saw almost 3,500 new patient referrals and provided 14,000 return patient visits.
-In addition to the outpatient exposure, fellows under the supervision of an attending consult rheumatologist, provide inpatient consulting services for patients with varied rheumatologic conditions at Scripps Green Hospital and Scripps Memorial Hospital Encinitas.
+Each year, the Division of Rheumatology at Scripps Clinic had almost 3,500 new patient referrals and 14,000 return patient visits.
+In addition to this robust outpatient exposure, fellows under the supervision of an attending consult rheumatologist, provide inpatient consulting services for patients with varied rheumatologic conditions at Scripps Green Hospital.

-Clinical training is heavily emphasized during the first year of fellowship, but also continued throughout the second year.
-Fellows are the responsible physicians for their own group of patients under the supervision of faculty preceptors who are present at all times.
-Fellows see their patients with faculty supervision, ensuring continuity of care and an excellent longitudinal clinical experience.
+Clinical training is heavily emphasized during the first year of fellowship and continued throughout the second year.
+Rheumatology fellows serve as the responsible physician for their own group of patients under the supervision of faculty preceptors, ensuring continuity of care and an excellent longitudinal clinical experience.

 Elective time is used to participate in areas of special interest to the fellow such as electrodiagnostics (EMG-NCV), pain management, orthopedic subspecialties, and rehabilitation medicine.

 Second year fellows have the opportunity to design and carry out original research in a clinical, translational, or basic science area under the guidance of an experienced investigator.
 Clinical research in rheumatology, collaborative studies with other fields of medicine, and basic/translational research can all be pursued depending on the interest of the fellow.
-Scripps Clinic is situated on campus shared with the Scripps Research Institute and the Scripps Translational Science Institute, providing the fellow with ready research opportunities.
+Scripps Clinic is situated on a campus shared with the Scripps Research Institute (SRI) and the Scripps Translational Science Institute (TSRI), providing the fellow with ready research opportunities.

 - Immune regulation